CQS: A Formally-Verified Framework for Fair and Abortable Synchronization: Introduction

-Our main theoretical contribution consists of \emph{modular formal proofs} for all the presented primitives, using the Iris separation logic~\cite{jung2018iris} with its Coq formalization~\cite{krebbers2017interactive}.
-We formally specify the CQS operations, prove them, and then prove semantics corresponding to the primitives we consider.
-One property we do not prove formally is the FIFO order, which is notoriously difficult to approach in Iris/Coq, but can be shown through classical proofs.
-We emphasize the complexity of our formalization task, as few similar real-world implementations are formally verified~\cite{krogh2016verifying, krishna2020verifying, vindum2021contextual, jung2017rustbelt, chajed2021gojournal}.
-Our proofs for CQS span approximately 8'000 lines of Coq code, often requiring non-trivial reasoning.
+\paragraph{Formal Proofs in Iris/Coq.} The complexity of the resulting CQS implementation renders manual correctness proofs quite challenging and error-prone.
+We provide \emph{modular formal proofs} for all the presented primitives in Coq~\cite{krebbers2017interactive} using the Iris separation logic~\cite{jung2018iris}.
+We formally specify the CQS operations and then demonstrate that they obey the semantics corresponding to the primitives we consider.
+One property we do not show formally is the FIFO order, which is notoriously difficult to approach in Iris but can be demonstrated through classical proofs.
+We emphasize the complexity of our formalization task, as only a few similar real-world implementations are formally verified~\cite{krogh2016verifying, krishna2020verifying, vindum2021contextual, jung2017rustbelt, chajed2021gojournal}.
+Our proofs for CQS span approximately 8000 lines of Coq code, often requiring non-trivial reasoning.
 Yet, the proofs are \emph{modular}, so they can be employed as the basis for proving new synchronization primitives implemented on top of CQS, reducing formalization effort.
-For instance, proving each new CQS-based primitive takes around 500 lines of code.
+Specifically, proving each higher-order CQS-based primitive presented in the paper on this basis takes only around 500 lines.

-\paragraph{Practical Applications.} The main practical motivation behind our work is efficient synchronization support for \emph{coroutines}.
-Coroutines can be seen as lightweight threads, which are often suspended and resumed: internally, they are scheduled on a thread pool, so when a coroutine becomes suspended, the corresponding thread immediately picks up another one and executes it instead, so the native thread does not block.
-Therefore, it is possible to have millions of coroutines active in the system, which can be viably cancelled much more often than native threads.
-In such a setting, efficient cancellation support is vital while fairness becomes less expensive.
-Coroutines are a key component of modern programming languages such as C++, Go, Scala, and Kotlin.